fedora-iot/keyring-ima-signer/README.md

 `$ cargo run -- $description certificate.pem sha256 -- --xattr myfile.txt`

+If you decide to first make a sigfile (default), and then later on want to add it as an extended attribute, run:

+`$ cargo run -- --presigned myfile.txt`

 Encode the certificate for verification:

 `$ openssl x509 -in certificate.pem -inform PEM -out certificate.der -outform DER`